-The development of high-efficiency nonprecious electrocatalyst based on inexpensive and earth abundant elements is of great significance for renewable energy technologies.
-VIII group transition metal phosphides (TMPs) gradually stand out due to their intriguing properties including low resistance, superior catalytic activity and stability.
-Herein, we adopted a unique MOF-derived strategy to synthesize the transition metal phosphides nanoboxs which can be employed as electrocatalysts for hydrogen evolution reaction.
-During this process, we converted Co-MOF to CoNi-MOF by ion exchange and low-temperature phosphating to achieve CoNiP nanoboxes.
-The CoNiP nanoboxes can reach a current density of 10 mA cm-2 at low overpotential of 138 mV with a small Tafel slope of 65 mV dec-1.
+The development of high-efficiency nonprecious electrocatalysts based on inexpensive and Earth abundant elements is of great significance for renewable energy technologies.
+Group VIII transition metal phosphides (TMPs) gradually stand out due to their intriguing properties including low resistance and superior catalytic activity and stability.
+Herein, we adopt a unique MOF-derived strategy to synthesize transition metal phosphide nanoboxes which can be employed as electrocatalysts for the hydrogen evolution reaction.
+During this process, we converted a Co-MOF to a CoNi-MOF by ion exchange and low-temperature phosphating to achieve CoNiP nanoboxes.
+The CoNiP nanoboxes can reach a current density of 10 mA cm−2 at a low overpotential of 138 mV with a small Tafel slope of 65 mV dec−1.